ThinkBigAnalytics/scalding-workshop/Workshop.md

 Here, `tweets` would be the equivalent of a Pipe, `grouped` is the name of a new Pipe created by the grouping.
 It effectively has one record with all tweet records in the grouping, `foreach ... generate` iterates through this single record and projects the `COUNT` the group contents (named `tweets` after the original relation).

 Finally, note that we commented out the additional example using the `limit` feature.
 Unfortunately, there is a bug where running in local mode causes a *divide by zero* error.
+As we'll demonstrate later, this bug doesn't appear when running with Hadoop.

 ### Further Exploration